By VibeIncome, an online business expert with 8+ years of experience.

 Some people think outsourcing is mainly for customer service or administrative tasks, but it goes way further.
 Here are a few areas where I’ve seen big wins by getting help:

-• Content Creation: Blog writing, video editing, podcast production, and even making graphics can often be handed off to freelancers.
+- Content Creation: Blog writing, video editing, podcast production, and even making graphics can often be partially handed off to freelancers or AI.
 This means I can keep my sites and channels active without being glued to my computer.
+I tend to keep the parts I enjoy, and the final check/edit for myself but that doesn’t mean i can’t still free up some time in the middle phase of those tasks, and you can too.

-• Technical Maintenance: Website updates, plugin management, software monitoring, and troubleshooting can easily eat up hours every week.
-Outsourcing them helps prevent tech headaches.
+- Technical Maintenance: Website updates, plugin management, software monitoring, and troubleshooting can easily eat up hours every week.
+Outsourcing them helps prevent tech headaches, oftentimes you can even just set your plugins to auto update without your help and not truly even need to outsource this one.

-• Bookkeeping and Finances: Tracking expenses, invoicing, tax filing, and budget management are perfect candidates for virtual assistants or specialized software.
+- Bookkeeping and Finances: Tracking expenses, invoicing, tax filing, and budget management are perfect candidates for virtual assistants or specialized software once you’ve grown large enough to want that taken care of elsewhere.

-• Customer Support: Responding to emails or chat messages can be handed off to trained freelancers, especially if you run an ecommerce store or an info product business.
+- Customer Support: Responding to emails or chat messages can be handed off to trained freelancers, especially if you run an e-commerce store or an info product business – this is one i personally never outsource but do know of many people that have successfully handed it off after a training period.

-• Marketing and Promotion: Scheduling social media posts, managing ad campaigns, and email marketing can be largely automated or outsourced to marketing specialists.
+- Marketing and Promotion: Scheduling social media posts, managing ad campaigns, and email marketing can be largely automated or outsourced to marketing specialists.
+I tend to not outsource this but Canva has some great options for automating/pre-scheduling posts.

 Picking even just one of these areas to delegate can win you back an hour or two every day, and that really adds up over weeks and months.